lanazhang/aws-ai-cm-rek-img-accuracy-eval-cdk/README.md

 * Rekognition will label some of your images as inappropriate.
 You then can review these images using A2I to provide human input: if the image truly has inappropriate information (true-positive) or not (false-positive).
 * The tool will combine Rekognition moderation results and human inputs to produce an accuracy report.

-This CDK package will help you deploy the AWS Content Moderation accuracy evaluation PoC-in-a-box with Python.
+## Prerequisites
 You will need admin access to the AWS account to deploy the CDK package and the underline AWS services.

-## Prerequisites
 ### Supported AWS regions
 The Accuracy Evaluation tool requires AWS services Amazon SageMaker GrounTruth/A2I and Amazon Rekognition, which are available in the below regions.
 Please choose from one of the below AWS regions to deploy the CDK package.